 The Sun’s entry into one of the 4 cardinal signs marks the unfolding of a new season.
-In the northern hemisphere this is, Aries ~ spring equinox, Cancer ~ summer solstice, Libra ~ autumn equinox and Capricorn ~ winter solstice.
-In the southern hemisphere this is reversed, meaning today is their winter solstice.
+In the Northern Hemisphere this is, Aries ~ Spring Equinox, Cancer ~ Summer Solstice, Libra ~ Autumn Equinox and Capricorn ~ Winter Solstice.
+In the Southern Hemisphere this is reversed – meaning today is their Winter Solstice.

-Mercury and Mars are already in Cancer energising us to seek and figure out where we belong, find support, contentment and security.
-But Saturn and Pluto in Capricorn are in opposition to Mercury and Mars and could bring obstacles, frustation and discouragement.
-Possibly by highlighting the relationships in our lives or societies rules and laws that hinder us.
+Mercury and Mars are already in Cancer energising us to seek and figure out where we belong.
+Where we find support, contentment and security.
+But Saturn and Pluto in Capricorn are in opposition to Mercury and Mars and – could bring obstacles – frustration and discouragement.
+Possibly by highlighting the relationships in our lives, or societies rules and laws that hinder us.

-To add to this the north node is in Cancer and the south node is in Capricorn, and so with the Sun approaching the nodes there is a Solar Eclipse on July 2nd at 11 degrees Cancer and a Lunar Eclipse on July 16th at 24 degrees Capricorn.
+To add to this the north node is in Cancer and the south node is in Capricorn.
+With the Sun approaching the nodes, there is a Solar Eclipse on July 2nd at 11 degrees Cancer and a Lunar Eclipse on July 16th at 24 degrees Capricorn.

 Neptune placed at 18 degrees Pisces, also begins his retrograde journey today at 3.36 pm BST.
 Neptune retrograde means we need to cast a critical eye over our recent thoughts and actions, work out and become aware of any illusions we may have been under.
-Sort out and focus on whats real and authentic.
+Sort out and focus on what’s real and authentic.

-So during Mercury’s retrograde phase and the eclipse season, there will be 5 planets retrograde, along with Chiron who turns retrograde on July 9th – that’s a huge amount of backward motion.
+So during Mercury’s retrograde phase and the eclipse season, there will be 5 planets retrograde.
+Along with Chiron who turns retrograde on July 9th – that’s a huge amount of backward motion.
 Mercury, currently at 25 degrees Cancer has entered the shadow phase of the Mercury retrograde zone, meaning we are likely to begin to get an idea, a gist of the themes that will arise for us personally.

 During Mercury’s retrograde phases we need to keep in mind that certain situations are liable to be unsettled and changeable throughout.
-You think you know what is going on, where you stand, what the plan is… Until it all changes! the plan crumbles, resulting in it being slightly tweaked or completely altered.
+You think you know what is going on, where you stand, what the plan is… Until it all changes!… The plan crumbles!

 Accentuating this during the present retrograde phase, Mercury will at varying times be conjunct Mars, square Uranus or opposite Pluto.